 My candy plan is to sort through all the candy, pick out the quality chocolate and let the kids have at it for one night.
 I mean…it’s one night.
 I can handle two hyped up, sugared up kids for one night.
 After that, everything goes into a bowl and I dole it out…I might give a piece for good behavior or throw some in the lunchboxes.
 Maybe it’s the OCD in me but I like knowing beforehand how the candy is going to be handled.

 If the idea of a ton of candy in the house bugs you, try adding the Switch Witch basket to your Halloween lineup.
 It’s a cute, decorative basket that you enjoy as part of your Halloween décor up until the big night.
 You use it to display your candy and then after a set number of days “the Switch Witch” comes to take the candy, replacing it with a toy or other fun thing that doesn’t involve sugar.
-We haven’t tried that yet but I think it’s a good idea.
+Personally, I think the idea of a Switch Witch is kind of BS…mostly because I just can’t handle another fictional character.
+I mean…come on.

 Your kids probably won’t be on their best behavior on Halloween night.
 It’s something special and the general vibe of the evening is not the same as every other day…and really, why would it be?
 Expect hyperactivity, the odd tantrum or two, uncharacteristic shyness, potty accidents…and anything in between.